 On January 6, 1943, Six married Anna Doris Lasater (1924–2007) at her parents’ home, 315 South 22nd Street in Temple.
 Lieutenant Six went overseas later that same year.
 When their son, Lanny Roy Six, was born on January 1, 1944, Lieutenant Six was stationed in Italy.
 Tragically, Lanny Roy died of pneumonia on January 10, 1944, at King’s Daughters Hospital in Temple.
 After services at the Lasater residence, Lanny Roy was buried at Hillcrest Cemetery.

-2nd Lieutenant Six apparently joined Company “B,” 894th Tank Destroyer Battalion at the Anzio beachhead in February 1944.
-Anzio, an amphibious operation intended to circumvent strong German defensive lines near Cassino, had quickly bogged down in the face of strong counterattacks.
+2nd Lieutenant Six apparently joined the 894th Tank Destroyer Battalion at the Anzio Beachhead, and was initially assigned to Company “A.” Anzio, an amphibious operation intended to circumvent strong German defensive lines near Cassino, had quickly bogged down in the face of strong counterattacks.
 Even during lulls in the fighting, German antipersonnel bombs and artillery fire rained down on the beachhead.
-In his book, Seek, Strike, Destroy: The History of the 894th Tank Destroyer Battalion in World War II, Patrick J. Chase wrote:
+With their open turrets, American tank destroyers were particularly vulnerable.

 Six Family Details

 Various sources place the elder Leroy Carlyle Six’s birth year between 1899–1901, but 1900 is the most common.
 I’ve found no indication that either Leroy C. Six ever used a suffix with their names.

 Six had an older sister or half-sister, Frances Iona Mae Six (1921–2011).
 Six’s California birth certificate stated that he was his mother’s first child.
 It is possible, but unproven, that Frances was the elder Leroy C. Six’s daughter from an earlier marriage to Nora E. Neild (née Sullivan).